muMAJJI/Optimal-Execution-of-Portfolio-Transactions/README.md

 - **Almgren-Chriss.pdf**: A PDF document providing a detailed explanation of the theory behind the model.

-- **Almgren-Chriss.ipynb**: A Jupyter Notebook that explains both methods and demonstrates the optimization process.
+- **Almgren-Chriss.ipynb**: A Jupyter Notebook that explains the model and demonstrates the optimization process.

 ## :mailbox_closed: Contact
 For any information, feedback or questions, please [contact me][Mustafa-email]